 Peska was one of the best restaurants I’ve ever been to, and my waiter, Vitaly, was without a doubt the best waiter.
 What a guy.
-I’m going to write a separate review of this place but there’s my starter above.
+Above is my starter, it got even better!

 Some say ‘Houston’ was the first word spoken from the lunar surface in 1969 – that’s pretty cool right?
 So of course you can’t visit Houston without checking out the Space Center.
 I’d recommend giving it a day to explore, that way you can do both tours too.

 If you have 48 hours in Houston, you’ve got to go to the Space Center.

 There are two tours at the Space Center, I was kind of short on time so I chose the ‘Astronaut Training Center’ one.
 The other was ‘Mission Control’, which I saw quite a bit of at the Kennedy Space Centre in Florida when I went in December, so decided to skip.

 The Houston Space Center was different to Florida in that it was obviously a working lot, rather than an entertainment area.
 Huge garages filled the lot and we were shown around on board a little train.
 The kids behind me reminded me exactly why I hadn’t bothered with children yet, screaming, shouting and messing about, so unfortunately none of the rest of us could hear the astronauts on the TV above telling me what I was seeing.